destineylomeli/Capstone_3/README.md

 - Florida contributed the largest share of sales within the South Region.
 - Sales increased over the reporting period.
 - Several authors consistently generated the highest revenue across the region.
+- Shipping costs were highest for the states with the strongest sales volume.

 ## Tools Used
 - Microsoft Power BI Desktop